-We are happy to announce three spring 2017 workshops.
+We are happy to announce three spring 2017 Caregiver/Artist Training Workshops.
 The 3-hour training sessions are recommended for artists and arts teachers of all disciplines, students, recreation therapists, social workers, nurses, chaplains, administrators, activities directors and interested community members.
 Participants will practical and detailed information about arts engagement using poetry, modern art and dance/movement techniques.
 The workshops are open to the public; fees are $40 per workshop.
 A $10 discount is given for up to five attendees from a Tidewater Arts Outreach partner organization and for those 65 and older.

 Person-Centered Principles and Modern Art Techniques for Elders with Dementia

 Thursday, April 27 at Chrysler Museum, Norfolk

 This workshop demonstrates how to use visual art as a tool for communication for those with memory loss and how person-centered care principles can be applied to tap the creativity of people living with dementia.